blinskey/vim-armenian-keymaps/README.md

 to type Armenian characters in Insert mode while retaining standard functionality in Normal mode.

-Most of these mappings are based on the xkeyboard-config Armenian keymaps.
+The `master` branch provides a pair of common mappings for the Western and Eastern dialects that cover the full alphabet and all standard punctuation marks.
+The `alt` branch provides an alternate set of mappings based on the xkeyboard-config Armenian keymaps.
-`armenian-western-alt-utf-8.vim` is an experimental hybrid of the Western Armenian and phonetic keymaps that is subject to change.

-Please feel free to submit additional keymaps or corrections.
+Please feel free to submit additional keymaps or corrections as pull requests or patches sent to <vim@benlinskey.com>.

 ## Setup